-When a dependent is no longer eligible for coverage, the dependent must notify the Plan Administrator in writing that he/she wishes to continue coverage under another contract or certificate rather than through The Local Choice Health Benefits Program.
-Conversion privileges for the dependent will be extended if the Plan Administrator receives notice within 31 days after the end of the month in which the dependent ceased to be eligible for coverage under The Local Choice Health Benefits Program.
+When a dependent is no longer eligible for coverage under the Health Plan, the dependent must notify the Plan Administrator in writing that he/she wishes to continue coverage under another contract or certificate rather than through The Local Choice Health Benefits Program.
+Refer to the Eligibility, Enrollment and Changes section of this booklet.